sgabe/SeedClass/README.md

 SeedClass
 ===============

-**SeedClass** is an experimental implementation of a seed selection strategy that uses machine learning to enhance coverage-guided fuzz testing.
-It employs a binary classifier trained on input samples collected from past fuzzing campaigns to distinguish between *valid* inputs and malformed samples that trigger a *crash* in the target program.
-The predictions of the trained model allows prioritizing inputs that exhibit characteristics similar to samples associated with known vulnerabilities, effectively guiding the fuzzer toward security-sensitive code paths.
+**SeedClass** is an experimental implementation of a seed selection strategy that uses machine learning to enhance coverage-guided mutational fuzz testing.
+It employs a neural network as a binary classifier, trained on input samples collected from past fuzzing campaigns to distinguish between *valid* inputs and malformed samples that trigger a *crash* in the target program.
+The predictions of the trained model enable the prioritization of inputs that exhibit characteristics similar to samples associated with known vulnerabilities, effectively guiding the fuzzer toward the security-sensitive parts of the program.

 ## Training dataset

-This repository contains a dataset used to evaluate the proposed ML-based seed selection strategy under realistic testing conditions.
-This case study focused on fuzzing [Windows GDI](https://learn.microsoft.com/en-us/windows/win32/gdi/windows-gdi) using [EMF](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-emf/91c257d7-c39d-4a36-9b1f-63e3f73d30ca) files to assess the effectiveness of the method in identifying bugs.
+This repository provides a labeled dataset created to evaluate the proposed ML-based seed selection strategy under realistic testing conditions.
+This case study focused on fuzzing [Windows GDI](https://learn.microsoft.com/en-us/windows/win32/gdi/windows-gdi) using [EMF](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-emf/91c257d7-c39d-4a36-9b1f-63e3f73d30ca) files on a legacy version of Windows to assess the effectiveness of the method in directing the fuzzer towards known bugs.

 <p align="center">
     <img src="figures/learning/imbalanced/countplot.png" alt="Distribution of labels (imbalanced)" width="49%"/>